Danny Schofield: Coaching career

 While still a player with Rotherham United, Schofield began coaching in the Barnsley youth academy working with the under-12s, under-13s and under-14s.
 In 2015, Schofield then spent a season as a player-coach with National League North club Bradford Park Avenue.

 In December 2016, Schofield joined Leeds United as a coach working with the under-15s and under16s.
-Schofield was promoted to the role of Professional Development Phase Coach, working with the under-23's alongside Carlos Corberán.
+Schofield was promoted to the role of professional development phase coach, working with the under-23s alongside Carlos Corberán.
 Corberán and Schofield's under-23 side won the 2018–19 Professional Development League Northern League, and then became the national Professional Development League champions by beating Birmingham City under-23s in the final.
 In August 2019, Schofield left Leeds United to join fellow Championship side Middlesbrough as the club's new under-23 assistant lead coach.

 After six months on Teesside, on 3 February 2020, Schofield returned to Huddersfield Town as under-19 coach.
-After the sacking of Danny Cowley as Huddersfield Town manager, on 20 July 2020, Schofield was appointed as caretaker manager for the Terriers final Championship fixture of the 2019–20 season.
+After the sacking of Danny Cowley as Huddersfield Town manager, on 20 July 2020, Schofield was appointed as caretaker manager for the Terriers' final Championship fixture of the 2019–20 season.
 On 22 July 2020, Schofield's only match in charge as caretaker manager resulted in a 4–1 away defeat against Millwall.
-In August 2020, after the appointment of Carlos Corberán as Huddersfield Town head coach Schofield was promoted to work with the first team as Professional Development Coach and to head up the new B team.
+In August 2020, after the appointment of Carlos Corberán as Huddersfield Town head coach Schofield was promoted to work with the first team as professional development coach and to head up the new B team.

-Schofield took charge of the team for the first game of the 2021-22 season as Carlos Corberán was isolating after a positive test for COVID-19.
+Schofield took charge of the team for the first game of the 2021–22 season as Carlos Corberán was isolating after a positive test for COVID-19.

-On 7 July 2022, following the resignation of Corberán, Schofield was named as the new Head Coach of Huddersfield Town, being assisted by Narcís Pèlach.
-After a run of only 1 win from his first 8 league games, Schofield was relieved of his duties on 14 September 2022.
+On 7 July 2022, following the resignation of Corberán, Schofield was named as the new head coach of Huddersfield Town, being assisted by Narcís Pèlach.
+After a run of only one win from his first eight league games, Schofield was relieved of his duties on 14 September 2022.
+After just 69 days in the role, Schofield became the club's shortest serving manager.

-On 20 October 2022, Schofield was appointed Head Coach of League Two club Doncaster Rovers on a one-year rolling contract.
+On 20 October 2022, Schofield was appointed head coach of League Two club Doncaster Rovers on a one-year rolling contract.
+After Rovers finished 18th in League Two in the 2022–2023 season, Schofield was sacked on 9 May 2023.

+On 2 December 2023, Schofield was announced as the assistant coach at Central Coast.
+This was announced after he turned down multiple jobs in England, opting to instead join his former colleague at Leeds United, Mark Jackson.
+He went viral on social media after pulling the middle finger in front of a camera after being sent off for receiving 2 yellow cards in 10 seconds.

+On 28 October 2025, Schofield joined Reading as a first team coach.